ldarren/pico-jwt/README.md

 `npm i pico-jwt`

 ## Algorithms
-This library supports most of the cryptographic algorithms for JWK:
+This library supports most of the cryptographic algorithms for JWT:

 alg Parameter Value | Digital Signature or MAC Algorithm
 ----------------|----------------------------